 Sutton Council’s, and their new contractor Veolia, mishandling of Sutton’s refuse collection continues, here’s the latest updates….

-Following the subject being raised in Prime Minister’s Question Time on Wednesday (this is true by the way) Theresa May has brought in an emergency measure.
+Following the subject being raised in Prime Minister’s Question Time on Wednesday, the Prime Minister has brought in an emergency measure.
 From today onwards, the UK age limit at which it is acceptable to moan about wheelie bins has been lowered from 50 down to 12.

-Sutton Council have posted emergency instructions on their website, on a page entitled ‘Our New Recycling and Rubbish Service’ (I kid you not, it really is called that).
-The instructions are along the lines of: ‘Don’t report non-collection until your bins are two days over their collection date.
+The instructions were along the lines of: ‘Don’t report non-collection until your bins are two days over their collection date.
 If your bins are two days over their collection date then they’ll be collected on the next collection date.’
 Younger readers may not have heard of a book called Catch 22.

-In an attempt to stop residents taking the law into their own hands, and getting rid of their own rubbish, Sutton Council have introduced a permit system at the local dump.
-Also you are not allowed to walk your rubbish in, you have to queue in one of those exhaust-belching, ecosystem-buggering things with four wheels.
-However, if you are going to queue for the dump, then you are advised to take a sleeping bag and enough rations for seventeen days.
+In an attempt to stop residents taking the law into their own hands, and getting rid of their own rubbish, Sutton Council have introduced a rationing system at the local dump.

-Apparently, Sutton Council have also extended Veolia’s ‘settling-in period before penalties’ to three months.
+Apparently, Sutton Council also extended Veolia’s ‘settling-in period before penalties’.
 Sutton residents will no doubt be chuffed to hear that there is no money coming back in terms of Council Tax refunds and that they may soon need Sherpas to get to the top of their soiled nappy mountains.

 However, Sutton residents should not get too upset about this situation.
 The plume of toxic nasties from the Beddington incinerator will probably get you long before you are eaten by a plague of rabid rats, click here to see if you’re in the firing line today.